 But, if a bear comes into close range of you or your family, it’s best to heed and act upon this advice from the National Park Service.
 They talk about bear safety while hiking or camping in bear country:

 “Stay calm and remember that most bears do not want to attack you; they usually just want to be left alone.
 Bears may bluff their way out of an encounter by charging and then turning away at the last second.

 Bears may also react defensively by wooﬁng, yawning, salivating, growling, snapping their jaws, and laying their ears back.
 Continue to talk to the bear in low tones; this will help you stay calmer, and it won’t be threatening to the bear.

 A scream or sudden movement may trigger an attack.
 Never imitate bear sounds or make a high-pitched squeal.”

 Bear spray is not intended to be used as a long range deterrent.
-Most bear sprays reach up to 20-30 feet.
-It should only be used as a last resort should a bear get too close.
-It has a direct spray stream that should be aimed and expelled should the bear advance, charge or act aggressively towards you.
+Most bear sprays reach up to 20-30 feet and should only be used as a last resort should a bear get too close.

 Always keep children close by when camping in bear country